 Coinage is thought to have originated around 650 BC, with the first coins being minted by in precious metal on the initiative of a few kings and tyrants.

-• In 1750, the first coin was created by Empress Maria Theresa of France.
-Habsburg.
+- In 1750, the first currency was created by Empress Maria Theresa of Habsburg.

 This is the thaler, a piece of currency that circulated in Europe and then quickly used in the Spanish and English colonies in America and then the rest of the world.

-• In the IIIᵉ century B.C., the Romans created the first monetary workshop with the aim of extending the use of coins throughout their empire: it was located near the temple of the goddess of Juno, the "warner" known as "moneta", which is the origin of the Latin word "monnaie".
+- In the 3rd century BC, the Romans established the first mint with the aim of extending the use of currency throughout their empire.
+It was located near the temple of Juno, the goddess of warning, known as "moneta," which is the origin of the Latin word for "money."

-• Rial fromIran Rial: this is the currency used by various countries in the Arab world and Iran.
-The Rial has now become the world's weakest and worst-performing currency in terms of value, due to the collapse of its official exchange rate.
+- Rial fromIran : This is the currency used in various Arab countries and Iran.
+The rial has currently become the weakest and least performing currency in the world in terms of value due to the collapse of its official exchange rate.

 The Kuwaiti dinar or KWD is the the world's most powerful currencyis the national currency of Kuwait, a small, wealthy country located between Iraq and Saudi Arabia.
-The currency was introduced in 1960 and was initially equivalent to one pound sterling.
-The Kuwaiti dinar has a high exchange rate against other currencies (1 Euro is equivalent to 0,34 Kuwaiti dinar).
-By the way, discover all the euro banknotes that exist in our other guide.
+This currency was introduced in 1960 and was initially equivalent to one British pound.
+The Kuwaiti dinar has a high exchange rate compared to other currencies (1 Euro is equivalent to 0,34 Kuwaiti dinar).
+In addition, discover all the euro banknotes that exist in our other guide.

 Who invented currency?

-the King of Lydia at Croesus created the first coin around 560 B.C., drawing his legendary wealth from the course of the Pactolus stream and rolling in gold flakes.
-He spread his coinage throughout the Greek world, striking the lion emblem to show his strength, and amassed real treasures in the sanctuary of Apollo at Delphi.
-Croesus thus established a monetary system based on bimetallism, in which he mixed gold and silver.
+the King of Lydia at Croesus created the first currency around 560 BC, he drew his legendary wealth from the Pactolus River, rolling in gold dust.
+He spread his currency throughout the Greek world, minting coins bearing the emblem of a lion to show his strength, and amassing real treasures in the sanctuary of Apollo at Delphi.
+Croesus thus established a monetary system based on bimetallism, mixing gold and silver.

-Money is a medium of exchange, a unit and a store of value.
-Would you like to know which bank prints Africa's most widely used currency?
-Find out where the CFA franc in our other guide.
+Currency is a medium of exchange, a unit of account, and a store of value.
+Would you like to know which bank is responsible for printing the most widely used currency in Africa?
+Find out where it is manufactured.
+CFA franc in our other guide.